Mekanikedy/mechanicat-oramods/README.md

 - Chrono Tank teleport recharges in 15sec, down from 20sec
 - Chrono Tank can teleport over 15 cells distance, up from 12 cells
 - weaponry of Chrono Tank changed to can fire over Walls
+- Chrono Tank can crush vehicle husks

 Phase Transport
 - Phase Transport cost increased to 1100$ from 1000$
 - Phase Transport's weapon changed to rockets of the Destroyer ship, and can now attack air too
 - linked anti-ground and anti-air attacks to prevent double-firing
 - Carry capacity of Phase Transport reduced to 3 from 5
+- locomotor changed to tracked from heavywheeled

 Mobile Gap Generator
 - Mobile Gap Generator can be built by every Allies faction